 numpy.memmap has basically the same interface as

-Memory-maps really shines in our use-case because since we've already paying for the storage cost by storing audio data in the WAV format, we've reduced the memory used in this operation to almost zero!
+Memory-maps really shine in our use-case because since we've already paid for the storage cost by storing audio data in the WAV format, we've reduced the memory used in this operation to almost zero!